 High blood pressure and mental health

-The International Society of Hypertension (ISH "International Hypertension League") even goes so far in a position paper to list "Body and mind", alongside diet and exercise, as an important pillar of lowering blood pressure.
-Specifically, they recommend getting enough sleep and reducing stress through meditation, yoga, and mindfulness.
-Listening to music and breathing techniques are also mentioned.
+The International Society of Hypertension (ISH - "International Hypertension League") goes even further in a position paper, naming "body and mind" alongside diet and exercise as a key pillar of blood pressure reduction.
+Specifically, it recommends sufficient sleep and stress reduction through meditation, yoga, and mindfulness.
+Listening to music and breathing exercises can help, too.

-There is even a medical specialty, psychocardiology.
-In this section we want to take a closer look at the connection between the mind and blood pressure.
+There is even a medical specialty called psychocardiology.
+In this section we'll take a closer look at the connection between mental health and blood pressure.

-Or do you know, for example, the condition alexithymia?
-People with it have difficulty accessing their emotions.
-Surprisingly many of these "emotionally blind" people suffer from high blood pressure.
+Are you, for example, familiar with the condition alexithymia?
+People affected have difficulty accessing their emotions.
+Surprisingly many of these "emotionally blind" individuals suffer from high blood pressure.

 Articles in this category: